 The transfer of power occurs at noon, which means even if they are sworn in at 11:58, there are two minutes where it isn’t official.

 This also means that the President-Elect can be president at noon on a Sunday but take office publicly a day later.

 It is also interesting to note that January 20th wasn’t the original date of the inauguration.
 The original date was the 4th of March.

 Critics felt this left an overly long transition period between the election and the power transfer.
-The major problem was that there were “Lame Duck” Congress sessions with members that hadn’t been re-elected.
+The major problem was that there were “Lame Duck” Congress sessions with members who hadn’t been re-elected.